mmcc007/todo/README.md

 1. Go to `App Store Connect` (https://play.google.com/apps/publish)

 3. Click on `Create Application` and provide a title for your app.

-For example, `Todo`.
+    It is recommended to use the same name in both stores.
+For example, `MyUniqueAppName`.

 4. Provide additional required information `Short Description`, `Long Description`, screenshots, etc...